On-ur/Pokedex/README.md

 A simple CRUD Pokedex API which is fetched from a simple website.

+NOTE: The JAR file is compressed within the two split zip files.
+Must be unziped to access.

 ## Info

 * URL for the kanban board: [Jira](https://och.atlassian.net/jira/software/projects/POK/boards/2)